Types of Operational Risks

 Other Ways to Manage Operational Risks

-Everyone has a part to play in managing operational risks.
+Everyone has a part to play in operational risk management.
 Employees should be provided with clear rules and guidelines that spell-out their responsibilities when it comes to safeguarding company property and digital assets.
 Operational risks are always lurking in the background; the best risk managers take concrete steps to prepare for the worst in the hope that it never comes.

 Learn more about operational risk management in the articles above.